hammerjs/hammerjs.github.io/getting-started.md

 - [Browse the source on GitHub](https://github.com/hammerjs/hammer.js/tree/master/)
 - Looking for the 1.1 version?
 [You can find it here.](https://github.com/hammerjs/hammer.js/tree/1.1.x)

-> ##### What's new in 2.0?
-It's completely rewritten, with reusable gesture recognizers, and improved support for the recent mobile browsers by making use of the touch-action css property when possible.
-Also support for multiple Hammer instances at the same time, so multi-touch becomes possible.

 ---

 ## Usage